 Many schools hire PE teachers with a background in education but not one that specializes in PE.
 Or they repurpose a classroom teacher to serve as a PE instructor.

 However, bachelor’s and master’s degrees specifically targeted to physical education are available.
 In those programs, you will learn the latest in educational theory, best practices and curriculum planning.
 Also included are courses on first aid and safety (in the gym and on the playing field), health, psychology and educational development, and special education.

-A teacher must be well-versed in the four content standards for PE that were established by the Alabama Department of Education in 2009:
+A PE teacher must be well-versed in the four content standards that the Alabama Department of Education established in 2009:

 - Skill Development: Demonstrates competency in motor skills and movement patterns needed to perform physical activities

 - Cognitive Development: Demonstrates an understanding of movement concepts, principle strategies, and tactics in relation to the performance and learning of physical activities

 - Social Development: Exhibits responsible personal and social behavior and values physical activity for challenge, social expression, enjoyment, health, and self-expression